Book to Morse Code Translator

 Book to Morse code FAQ

-Answers for long text, EPUB, PDF, MP3, WAV, video, cleanup, privacy, and source responsibility.
+Answers for long text, EPUB, PDF, MP3, live playback, cleanup, privacy, and source responsibility.

 Can I make a Morse code audiobook?>

 Yes.
-You can turn readable long-form text into audiobook-style Morse listening files, then choose one MP3 or WAV file by default or split parts for easier practice sessions.
+You can turn readable long-form text into audiobook-style Morse listening files, then download one MP3 by default or split long selections into ZIP batches.

 Can I convert a whole book to Morse code audio?>